eleanorb19/eleanorb19.github.io/README.md

 To return to [home](https://eleanorb19.github.io/) page

+The basis of the code is:
+Move: This method moves x and y coordinates up or down by 1 by random numbers.

+Eat: This method makes the agents eat what is left of the environment.

+Sharing with neighbours: the agents search for close neighbours and then shares resources with them.

 ### Running the code
-The following two codes can be run within the command line using
+The agent and IO code can be run within the command line using
 ```
 python agent.py
 ```